Original art by BYYONI, developer of Mind Control: Bloody Renaissance!

 At Seattle Tower.

 With his death incoming, Birkin decides to chase love one last time.
 He narrates on how he had been visiting the same librarian in hopes of connecting to her.
 On his final day, he manages to strike a conversation with her and the two run out of the building together.
-Birkin ponders on wether the face she sees is his own, or Samayoru’s.
-After confessing his feelings for her, Claudia comments on how Birkin’s smiling face is scaring her, after which he is overcome with the urge to kill and smashes her head in with his bat.
+Birkin ponders on whether the face she sees is his own, or Samayoru’s.
+After confessing his feelings for her, Claudia comments on how Birkin’s smiling face is scaring her, after which he is overcome with the urge to kill and smashes her head in with a metal bat.

 July 6th, 10:30 PM